 The Committee will be made up of a minimum of 3 directors, who will be exclusively non-executive directors, who will be appointed by the Board of Directors, notwithstanding that executive directors or senior managers may attend meetings when the members of the Committee so agree expressly.
 At least two of the members of the Committee will be independent directors and one of them will be appointed taking into account his/her knowledge, skills and experience in the field of accounting, auditing or both.
-The members of the Audit Committee, especially the Chairman, will be appointed taking into account their knowledge, skills and experience in the field of accounting, auditing or risk management as well as their knowledge, skills and experience with regard to the other tasks entrusted to the Committee.
+The members of the Audit Committee, especially the Chairman, will be appointed taking into account their knowledge, skills and experience with regard to the other tasks entrusted to the Committee.